Kingxukai/linux/Documentation/kbuild/makefiles.rst

 *Normal developers* are people who work on features such as device drivers, file systems, and network protocols.
-These people need to maintain the kbuild Makefiles for the subsystem they are working on.
-In order to do this effectively, they need some overall knowledge about the kernel Makefiles, plus detailed knowledge about the public interface for kbuild.
+These people need to maintain the woke kbuild Makefiles for the woke subsystem they are working on.
+In order to do this effectively, they need some overall knowledge about the woke kernel Makefiles, plus detailed knowledge about the public interface for kbuild.

 *Arch developers* are people who work on an entire architecture, such as sparc or x86.
-Arch developers need to know about the arch Makefile as well as kbuild Makefiles.
+Arch developers need to know about the woke arch Makefile as well as kbuild Makefiles.

-*Kbuild developers* are people who work on the kernel build system itself.
+*Kbuild developers* are people who work on the woke kernel build system itself.
-These people need to know about all aspects of the kernel Makefiles.
+These people need to know about all aspects of the woke kernel Makefiles.

 This document is aimed towards normal developers and arch developers.